athxrva02/TrailWatch/README.md

  - Passing data to the collection view
  - Viewing poster images inside the CollectionViewCell
  - Creating UpcomingTableView inside Upcoming Tab
- - Creating custom TableViewCell from the upcoming table
+ - Creating a custom TableViewCell from the upcoming table
  - Creating TitleViewModel